How To Cope With Arthritis Every Day

 Family History

 Some types of arthritis run in families.
-The damage gets worse because it may become bone grinding directly on bone, ouch!
+The damage worsens because it may become bone grinding directly on bone; ouch!

 Some types of arthritis, including gout, increase with aging.
-Arthritis and gout have to do with your uric acid levels.
-The doctors will check your white blood cells and red blood cells as well as to confirm your type of arthritis.
-The x-rays tell it all.
+Arthritis and gout affect your uric acid levels.
+The doctors will check your white and red blood cell counts and confirm your type of arthritis.
+The X-rays tell it all about the damage that’s been caused.

 Obesity

-Being overweight puts a strain on your bones and joints.
-Your spine, knees, and hips take the brunt of being overweight.
-If you lose weight it will make a big difference.
+Having a few extra pounds puts a strain on your bones and joints.
+Your spine, knees, ankles, feet, and hips take the brunt.
+Losing weight will make a big difference.

 Previous Joint Injuries

-You may have noticed the older you get if you had tennis elbow from playing tennis or other sports, you will get arthritis in that joint, and many other joints as well.
+You may have noticed that the older you get you’ll recognize injuries or activities that prompt arthritis.
+If you have a tennis elbow from playing tennis or other sports, you will very likely develop arthritis in that joint and many other joints like your wrists, fingers, knees, elbows, and shoulders from that specific activity.

 Your Sex

-Women are more likely to get arthritis over men.
-We’re talking 75% more women get it compared to men.
+Women are more likely to get arthritis than men.
+We’re talking about 75% more women getting it than men.

 Exercise